Translate English video to French | AI tool | HeyGen

 Creating natural French versions with AI

-Whether you prefer subtitles or a complete French voiceover, HeyGen offers a full workflow for turning English videos into localised French content.
+Whether you prefer subtitles or a full French voiceover, HeyGen offers an end-to-end workflow for turning English videos into localized French content.
 You can edit transcripts, adjust timing, refine tone, and preview your final output to make sure everything matches your original message.
 This level of control helps you publish videos that feel natural and consistent.

 Use your words to create shareable, professional videos in just a few steps.